Get Started

 Build Your First Project

-Please configure your computer according to the “Getting Started” section of the ESP-IDF Programming Guide.
-If this is your first time using ESP-IDF, it is recommended that you familiarize yourself with the hello_world example first.
+Please refer to the Get Started chapter of the ESP-IDF Programming Guide to set up your development environment.
+If this is your first time using ESP-IDF, it is recommended that you familiarize yourself with the basic development workflow using the hello_world example first.

 The esp-video-components repository contains commonly used examples.
-Users can run the command git clone --recursive https://github.com/espressif/esp-video-components.git to obtain the source code of this repository.
-Then refer to the README in the capture_stream example to compile and run the example.
+Run the command git clone --recursive https://github.com/espressif/esp-video-components.git to obtain the source code, then refer to the README in the capture_stream example to compile and run it.

-Users can add the esp_video component by executing the command idf.py add-dependency esp_video in the root folder of the project directory.
-When you need to modify the source code of a component, you can refer to the main/idf_component.yml file of the capture_stream and specify the local component path using the override_path directive.
+You can add the esp_video component by executing the command idf.py add-dependency esp_video in the root directory of the project.
+When you need to modify the source code of a component, refer to the main/idf_component.yml file of the capture_stream example and specify the local component path using the override_path directive.

 For more information on component management and usage, please refer to Component Management and Usage.